fan2/mkdocs/docs/blog/posts/elf/dwarf-debugging.md

 ## Generating DWARF with GCC

-It’s very simple to generate DWARF with `gcc`.
+It's very simple to generate DWARF with `gcc`.
 Simply specify the `–g` option to generate debugging information.
 The ELF sections can be displayed using `objump` with the `–h` option.

 [Debugging Options (Using the GNU Compiler Collection (GCC))](https://gcc.gnu.org/onlinedocs/gcc/Debugging-Options.html)